dribnet/2021_MDDN342_Runner/README.md

 ## 2020 MDDN342 Assignment 3: Face Mappings

-My inital idea for my face is a stylised face with watercolour-esque shading on one side.
+The idea for my assignment is a stylised face with watercolour-esque shading on one side.
+The watercolour-esque effect is created through cascading shaded areas to create something similar to a gradient.
+An outline is added to these to imitate how watercolour can dry and create a fringe effect.

-Created the face base and all of the watercolour shaded sections and gave an outline to those for a fringe effect

-Five of the sliders are currently in control of: the thickness of the top eyelid the colour of the eyes style of the lip
+Five of the sliders are in control of: the thickness of the top eyelid the colour of the eyes style of the lip